 This section aims to foster an understanding of how language can encourage or restrict one’s own or others’ opportunities to participate and contribute to society.
 It will also highlight ways of interacting even when there is no common language.

-Multilingual and multicultural competences support mediation skills.
-Mediation is the ability to communicate between different parties even when they are unable, for one reason or another, to convey messages (ideas, text, anything to say) directly to each other.
-Mediation therefore refers to the means of constructive interaction that can be used to facilitate encounters and interactions between different parties.
+Plurilingual and pluricultural competences support mediation.
+Mediation is the ability to communicate between different parties even when they are unable, for one reason or another, to convey messages (ideas, text, any given message) directly to each other.
+Mediation refers to means of constructive interaction that can be used to facilitate encounters and interaction between different parties.

 Mediation is needed when communication breaks down for reasons such as:

-- the interlocutor uses language, vocabulary or a register of language that the other is not familiar with
+- the use of language, vocabulary, or a register of language that others are not familiar with

-- the interlocutor is communicating on issues about which the other has less knowledge.
-In such cases, the conversation is hampered by the other party’s lack of knowledge, which may be due to factors such as educational background, developmental stage (for example, when talking to a young child) or life experience.
+- discussing issues of which others have less knowledge.
+In such cases, meaning-making is hampered by others’ lack of knowledge, which may be due to factors such as educational background, developmental stage (for example, when talking to a young child), or life experience.

 - there are cultural differences between the two parties

-- there are other constraints in the conversation, such as hearing, vision or even fatigue.
+- there are other constraints in the conversation, such as those related to hearing, vision, or fatigue.

-The descriptors of mediation can help you become aware of and develop your own constructive interaction skills.
-The areas of mediation are highlighted in the infographic below.
+The descriptors below can help you become aware of and develop your own mediation skills.

-The multilingual and cultural competence descriptors help you to monitor your own competence in relation to the skills of different languages, their sharing and application.
-Multilingual and cultural competences can be the ability to use one’s own cultural or multilingual competences to produce and interpret information, as well as the ability to use multilingualism in interaction situations.
-Mediation is also part of multilingual and cultural competence.
+Descriptors of plurilingual and pluricultural competence provide you with tools to assess your competence in relation to your proficiency in different languages, in combining them, and in using them jointly.
+Plurilingual and pluricultural competence may refer to the ability to use one’s own cultural or plurilingual competence to produce and interpret information, as well as the ability to make use of plurilingualism in interaction.
+Mediation is also part of plurilingual and pluricultural competence.

-Descriptors help to understand the skills needed to operate in linguistically and culturally diverse communities.
+The picture below includes descriptors that will help you to understand the skills needed to operate in linguistically and culturally diverse communities.

 Me and the world

-High school studies support the growth of an active global citizen with the knowledge, skills and will to influence global phenomena such as the climate crisis or biodiversity loss.
+The aim of general upper secondary education is to support your growth as an active global citizen with the knowledge, skills, and will to make an impact on global phenomena such as the climate crisis or biodiversity loss.

-- identify and understand their own starting points for internationalism
+- to identify and understand your own starting points for internationalism

-- identify and understand the different forms of internationalism
+- to identify and understand different forms of internationalism

-- find ways and opportunities to use their language skills as a tool for cooperation and influence in global communities
+- to find ways and opportunities to use your language skills as tools of cooperation and influence in global communities

-- to understand the importance of international cooperation in building a sustainable future and promoting democracy and to find opportunities for such cooperation.
+- to understand the importance of global cooperation in building a sustainable future and promoting democracy, and to find opportunities for such cooperation.